Hospitals, Providers, and Insurers Are Not One Coordinated System

 Do not ignore lien or collection language

-Treatment, billing, liens, and collections are different systems with different rules.
+Treatment, billing, liens, reimbursement, and collections are different systems with different rules.
 A lien notice or collection letter should not be treated as routine paperwork.

 Preserve all paperwork in one place